mgh87/hadvent/README.md

 # Christmas challenge

-This cli repository is the implementation of a christmas hangman challenge
+This cli repository is the implementation of a Christmas hangman challenge

 # Installation with Cargo